truzo/tomango-2018/site/content/thinks/how-to-use-your-website-to-get-the-right-type-of-customer.md

 The right brand image can help you:

-* Increase your prices
+a) Increase your prices
-* Position your business as high quality
+b) Position your business as high quality
-* Be remembered by your customers
+c) Be remembered by your customers
-* Demonstrate you’re a reliable, experienced business
+d) Demonstrate you’re a reliable, experienced business
-* Stand out from your competitors
+e) Stand out from your competitors

 With the right brand identity, you can attract the right type of customers, willing to pay the right price, **and** you’ll find it easier to convert enquiries into sales and orders.